 This list has a variety of people in it, from Salih Reis to Benjamin Hornigold.
 These names of famous male pirates might sound familiar.While this isn't a list of all male pirates, it does answer the questions "Who are the most famous male pirates?" and "Who are the best male pirates?"

-Edward Teach, better known as Blackbeard, was a notorious English pirate who operated around the West Indies and the eastern coast of the American colonies.
-Although little is known about his early life, he was probably born in Bristol, England.
-He may have been a sailor on privateer ships during Queen Anne's War before settling on the Bahamian island of New Providence, a base for Captain Benjamin Hornigold, whose crew Teach joined sometime around 1716.
-Hornigold placed him in command of a sloop he had captured, and the two engaged in numerous acts of piracy.
-Their numbers were boosted by the addition to their fleet of two more ships, one of which was commanded by Stede Bonnet, but toward ... more on Wikipediasee more on Blackbeard
+- Edward Teach or Edward Thatch (c.
+1680 – 22 November 1718), better known as Blackbeard, was an English pirate who operated around the West Indies and the eastern coast of Britain's North American colonies.
+Little is known about his early life, but he may have been a sailor on privateer ships during Queen Anne's War before settling on the Bahamian island of New Providence, a base for Captain Benjamin Hornigold, whose crew Teach joined around 1716.
+Hornigold placed him in command of a sloop that he had captured, and the two engaged in numerous acts of piracy.
+Their numbers were boosted by the addition to their fleet of two more ships, one of which was commanded by Stede Bonnet; but Hornigold... more on Wikipedia

-Paul Franklin Watson is a Canadian environmental activist, who founded the Sea Shepherd Conservation Society, a direct action group focused on marine conservation.
-The Toronto native joined a Sierra Club protest against testing in 1969.
-He was an early and influential member of Greenpeace, crewed and skippered for it, and later was a board member.
-He has been credited by The New York Times, The New Yorker and other publications with being a founder of Greenpeace, but Greenpeace denies the claim. ... more on Wikipedia
+- Paul Franklin Watson (born December 2, 1950) is a Canadian-American marine wildlife conservation and environmental activist, who founded the Sea Shepherd Conservation Society, an anti-poaching and direct action group focused on marine conservation and marine conservation activism.
+The tactics used by Sea Shepherd have attracted opposition, with the group accused of eco-terrorism by both the Japanese government and Greenpeace.
+Watson is a citizen of Canada and the United States.
+The Toronto native joined a Sierra Club protest against nuclear testing in 1969.
+He was a co-founder of Greenpeace, crewed and skippered for it and a founding board member in 1972.
+He has been credited by The New... more on Wikipedia